 In her personal life, Emily has been actively engaged in her philanthropy as a board member and grantor.
 Emily was a founding board director of the Park City Community Foundation and served as Vice Chair and Grants Chair.
 She has been on many non-profit boards including the Simmons College Board of Trustees (where she held numerous Chair/Executive Committee positions), V-Day, SF AIDS Foundation, KQED, and Fostering Media Connections.
 Emily was a principal in the California College Pathways Collaborative.
 Ms. Scott currently serves on the Advisory Board of World Trust.

 She believes in the value of incorporating her time, treasure, and talent in all that she does.
 Her partial list of accomplishments includes raising large sums of money by participating in the SF/LA AIDS RIDE, writing a book, walking the Camino de Santiago, journeying to the Democratic Republic of Congo to raise money for City of Joy, volunteering in the refugee camps in Lesvos and Athens, advocating for former foster youth, and bearing witness to the refugee immigration crisis.
 She is a passionate advocate of humanitarian endeavors, civil discourse, and is actively engaged in the pursuit of truth and reconciliation as the acknowledgment of the racial injustice in the U.S.A.

-Emily presented at TEDx Sonoma on philanthropy and authored Tails of Devotion, A Look at the Bond between People and Their Pets.
+Emily presented at TEDx Sonoma on philanthropy ("Evolution of a Passionaholic") and authored Tails of Devotion, A Look at the Bond between People and Their Pets.
 Ms. Scott has advised on and taught grant making, development, and board governance.